ttowncompiled/Rose/_docs/single-comments.md

 ---
-title: Comments
+title: Single-line Comments
-permalink: /docs/comments/
+permalink: /docs/single-comments/
 ---

-Rose only supports single-line/in-line comments with the `#` symbol.
+Rose supports single-line/in-line comments with the `#` symbol.

 {% highlight ruby %}
     # this is a single-line comment